Effective: February 13, 2012

 This policy applies to:

-- Staff and Hourly employees for personnel records
+- Staff and Temporary employees for personnel records

-- Academic, Staff, and Hourly Employees for benefit program records
+- Academic, Staff, and Temporary Employees for benefit program records

 - Retirees and COBRA participants for benefit program records